Analog fast Fourier transforms for scalable and efficient signal processing: Methods

-For the input values to the analog DFTs, we used 13-bit signed integers (12 magnitude bits and a sign bit) for all audio and image processing experiments.
-The only exception was the input images to the first stage of the VR-FFT, where we used 8-bit unsigned integers since this was the original resolution of the JPEG images.
-Intermediate results between DFT stages were re-quantized to 13 bits prior to the next analog DFT stage, over a range that is set by the maximum value in the matrix of intermediate results.
-The digital baseline FFT used the same resolution for the input audio waveform or image as the analog computation, but used FP32 precision for the computation.

-Twiddle factor multiplications between the DFT stages of the FFT were computed digitally at floating-point precision.
-Although not exploited in this paper, it is possible to fold the twiddle factor multiplications into the analog DFTs, with some design trade-offs.
-This would allow the FFT to be computed entirely in analog, for cases where the Cooley-Tukey decomposition is not recursively applied.
-More details can be found in Supplementary Section \ref{sec:scaling_laws}.
+For all experiments, we used 13-bit signed integers (12 magnitude bits and a sign bit) for the inputs to each analog DFT or IDFT, with the exception of the first VR-FFT stage which used 8-bit unsigned integers since this was the original format of the JPEG images.
+Intermediate results between DFT stages were re-quantized to 13 bits before the next analog DFT stage, over a range that is set by their maximum value.
+The digital baseline FFTs used the same resolution for the input audio waveform or image as the analog FFTs, but used FP32 precision for the computation.
+In the experiments, twiddle factor multiplications between the DFT stages of the FFT were computed digitally at FP32 precision.
+As described in the main text and in Supplementary Section \ref{sec:parallel_fft}, it is possible to fold the twiddle factor multiplications into the analog MVMs for higher efficiency.
+Since the audio and image signals used for the experiments were purely real, their frequency spectra should be zero-symmetric with frequency.
+To produce the audio magnitude spectra in Fig. \ref{fig:audio_spectrograms}, we calculated the mean of the complex-valued positive- and negative-frequency spectral components that were computed by the SONOS array as: $|\frac{1}{2}\left(X_k + X^*_{-k}\right)|$.

-The techniques described in this paper can be applied to efficiently compute large inverse FFTs (IFFTs) with analog in-memory computing, though this was not used in our experiments.
-For the analog IFFT, the conjugate transpose of the DFT matrix $\mathbf{W}_N$ would be programmed onto the memory arrays to compute the elementary inverse DFTs.

-Since the input audio or image signal for each of the experiments used in this paper was purely real, the frequency spectrum of the signal should be zero-symmetric, i.e. the spectrum should have equal components for positive frequencies and their corresponding negative frequencies along each axis.
-To produce the audio spectra in Fig. \ref{fig:audio_spectrograms} and Fig. \ref{fig:audio_1d}, we calculated the element-wise mean of the positive and negative frequency spectra computed by the SONOS array, then plotted the resulting magnitude spectrum.
-This averaging is why the spectrum shown in Fig. \ref{fig:audio_1d}c of the 65,536-point analog FFT contains 32,768 points (0 to 8.000 kHz with a frequency bin spacing of 0.24414 Hz) even though the full spectrum originally computed by the SONOS array contains 65,536 points.